GeorgeYT9769/prntsc-generator/README.md

 made by George YT9769

-MAKE SURE YOU HAVE PYTHON INSTALLED (latest version is best :) )
+MAKE SURE YOU HAVE PYTHON INSTALLED (latest version is the best :)   )